5 Things To Know About Chromium-6 In Drinking WaterRSS

 Eric Roy, Ph.D. | Scientific Founder

-Since The Environmental Working Group recently released a report about the prevalance of chromium-6 in US water supplies, our email and support line have been filled with questions about the toxic heavy metal.
-The purpose of this article is to address a lot of these FAQs, and to discuss how to remove chromium 6 from drinking water.
+Since The Environmental Working Group recently released a report about the prevalence of chromium-6 in drinking water supplies, our email and support line have been filled with questions about the toxic heavy metal.
+The purpose of this article is to address a lot of these FAQs, including the answer to "what is chromium-6?," and to discuss how to remove chromium 6 from drinking water.

-No. Chromium comes in a variety of chemical “flavors.”
+No. So what is chromium-6?
+Chromium comes in a variety of chemical “flavors.”
 Most forms of chromium (e.g. chromium metal, trivalent chromium) are not toxic.
 These are the types of chromium used to make stainless steel and are found in dietary supplements.
 There is no reason to be throwing away stainless steel cookware!

 Chromium-6 (or hexavalent chromium), on the other hand, is an extremely toxic form of chromium, and is known to cause cancer, even at very low concentrations.
 In popular culture, chromium-6 is the chemical that was at the center of the Erin Brockovich story, which was made into a movie starring Julia Roberts.